2016 Badge Summit Preview: Interview with Eric Rousselle

 I would encourage educators to think about the value of the badge from earners’ and customers’ (for example employers) point of view and not only from his/her organization’s perspective.
 Open Badges are more than shining stars working as course completion markers in an LMS system or school’s own internal portfolio.
 The most valuable badges have a meaning from a life-long learning perspective.
 A good question for an educator is: “What kind of benefit my badge will bring to its earners after they graduate?”

-The 2016 Badge Summit is taking place on June 24, 2016 in Aurora, Colorado.
-Early registration is only $99 and includes breakfast and lunch, in addition to an assortment of powerful speakers, panels and workshops about Digital Badges.
+The 2017 Badge Summit is taking place on June 24, 2016 in San Antonio, Texas.
+Registration is just $139 and includes breakfast and lunch, in addition to an assortment of powerful speakers, panels and workshops about Digital Badges.
 For more information, check out the event page, this post announcing the Badge Summit or feel free to message me on twitter (@SenorG).